 Accreditation provides an indication that your degree is not a product of a degree mill.
 According to the CHEA, “Degree mills and accreditation mills mislead and harm.
 In the U.S., degrees and certificates from mills may not be acknowledged by other institutions when students seek to transfer or go to graduate school.
 Employers may not acknowledge degrees and certificates from degrees mills when providing tuition assistance for continuing education.
 “Accreditation” from an accreditation mill also can mislead students and the public about the quality of an institution.
 In the presence of degree mills and accreditation mills, students may spend a good deal of money and receive neither an education nor a useable credential.
 Read more on CHEA’s website.

-Transitioning from The National Council for Accreditation of Teacher Education (NCATE) to CAEP, the University of Idaho continues to provide candidates with high quality programs derived from National and State standards.
-Content area endorsements are reviewed in conjunction with and approved through the Idaho State Board of Education – Professional Standards Commission.
+Transitioning from The National Council for Accreditation of Teacher Education (NCATE) to the Council for the Accreditation of Educator Preparation (CAEP), the University of Idaho continues to provide candidates with high quality programs derived from National and State standards.
+Content area endorsements are reviewed in conjunction with and approved through the Idaho State Board of Education – Professional Standards Commission (ID-PSC).